 One more tip: Time can be your enemy.
 The best goodbyes are brief.
 Show the other person you know what “goodbye” means and exit within seconds.
 It’s always good if you leave on the high note of the person wishing you could stay longer!

-Four Easy Steps for Graciously Ending All Your Conversations
+Four Easy Steps to Graciously End Conversations

 By simply changing the words to fit the person you’re speaking to and the situation, the above four-step formula will work for any conversation.
-Whether you’re speaking to a co-worker or potential client at work, a new neighbor, or trying to wrap up a conversation on the phone with a relative, vary your tone of voice and your word choice, and you’ll end every conversation with the other person eager to talk to you next time.
+Whether you’re speaking to a co-worker or potential client at work, a new neighbor, or trying to wrap up a conversation on the phone with a relative, vary your tone of voice and your word choice, and you’ll end conversations with the other person eager to talk to you next time.

 Here Are Some Related Posts That Will Provide You With Even More Conversational How-Tos: